MatthewKennedy/spree_product_feed/README.md

 # Spree Product Feed

-Spree Product Feed extension allow you to connect your Spree 4 store to Google Muerchant Center via a live RSS feed.
+Spree Product Feed extension allows you to connect your Spree 4 store to Google Muerchant Center via a live RSS feed.

 ## Installation